Mr. Jeffrey Pontius reports

 Qualified person and quality control/quality assurance

-Jeffrey A. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101, has supervised the preparation of the scientific and technical information that forms the basis for this news release and has approved the disclosure herein.
-Mr. Pontius is not independent of Corvus, as he is the CEO and president and holds common shares and incentive stock options.
+Jeffrey A. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, has supervised the preparation of the scientific and technical information that forms the basis for this news release and has approved the disclosure herein.
+Mr. Pontius is not independent of Corvus, as he is the chief executive officer and president and holds common shares and incentive stock options.

 Carl E. Brechtel (Nevada PE 008744 and registered member 353000 of SME), a qualified person as defined by NI 43-101, has co-ordinated execution of the work outlined in this news release and has approved the disclosure herein.
-Mr. Brechtel is not independent of Corvus, as he is the COO and holds common shares and incentive stock options.
+Mr. Brechtel is not independent of Corvus, as he is the chief operating officer and holds common shares and incentive stock options.

 For additional details, see technical report entitled "Technical Report and Preliminary Economic Assessment for the Integrated Mother Lode and North Bullfrog Projects, Bullfrog Mining District, Nye County, Nevada," dated Nov.
 1, 2018, and amended on Nov.
 8, 2018, with an effective date of Sept.
 18, 2018, on the company's profile at SEDAR.